hphelion/documentation/cli.unix.articles.reports.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-You can use the UNIX CLI for HP Helion Cloud for automating custom report generation.
+You can use the UNIX CLI for HP Helion Public Cloud for automating custom report generation.
 Nearly all CLI reports support the `-c` (columns) and `-d` (delimiter) options which allow you to create your own reports and to pipe (`|`) these reports to other commands or import the report data into programs such as Excel.

 The `-c` option allows you to specify the columns in report and the order in which they appear.
 For example, if you want a report that only contained the public IP address, name, and ID of your servers: